Protection of Children Policy

 The Unit may enhance or modify the required training to meet specific needs of the particular program involved in consultation with the Office of Risk Management to ensure all required elements are included.

-- Provide liability waivers signed by parents or guardians to Risk Management
+- Provide liability waivers signed by parents or guardians to the Child Protection Program Manager.

 SWORN STATEMENT OR AFFIRMATION FOR UNIVERSITY OF NOTRE DAME STUDENTS VOLUNTEERING TO WORK WITH CHILDREN